WPSurfer.com

 Blocking old HTTP versions might prevent some legitimate external services from working or interacting with your site so you gotta be careful with it.

-By the way some attackers use modern HTTP versions in their attacks so recent HTTP version doesn’t equal human.
+By the way some attackers use modern HTTP versions in their attacks so recent HTTP version doesn’t always equal human.

 Blocking Brute Force Attacks?